Trip preparations

-If you have any doubts before coming to Asturias or during your visit, we recommend that you visit this link www.colegioveterinarios.net(opens in a new tab) where you have all the veterinary clinics and so you can find out which one is closest to the place you are going to visit.
+If you have any doubts, before travelling to Asturias or during your visit, we recommend that you visit this link www.colegioveterinarios.net(opens in a new tab) where you have all the veterinary clinics, so you can find out which one is closest to the place you are going to visit.

-If you are arriving from another EU country, you must have an up-to-date Pet Passport with the latest vaccinations.
-In addition, in the case of the UK, Ireland, Malta, Finland or Norway, you should treat your dog for E. multilocularis 24-120 hours before returning to your home country.
+If you are arriving from another EU country, you must have your Pet Passport up-to-date with the latest vaccinations.
+In addition, in the case of the United Kingdom, Ireland, Malta, Finland or Norway, you must treat your dog against E. multilocularis between 24 and 120 hours before returning to your country.

 Rabies vaccination